+The potential impact of risks associated with failing to attract and retain personnel has increased post the relaxation of COVID social restrictions due to current market expectations for flexible or hybrid working arrangements for both current and prospective employees.
 Whilst the Group has not formally implemented flexible or hybrid working, the increase of People risk is partially mitigated by ongoing consideration of roles suitable for flexible working arrangements, as included under mitigating controls/actions.
-Ongoing development an EPSG strategy which allows the Group to monitor and report on environmental and social risks.
-Communication of the EPSG strategy to existing and potential employees, demonstrating Braemar's commitment to efforts addressing environmental and social issues.
 Recognition of environmental and social issues is becoming increasingly important to certain people, particularly graduates and younger skilled professionals who are at the start of their careers.
-Failure to attract or retain these people could negatively affect the Group's recruitment, retention, and succession planning.
+Failure to attract or retain these people could negatively affect the Group's recruitment, retention and succession planning.